 You can find out more information about the scheme on the government's website.

-If you’re travelling further afield you’ll need to check the laws of the country you’re visiting.
+If you’re travelling further afield you’ll need to check the laws of the nation you’re visiting.
 You don’t want to be accused of smuggling dogs into a country as Johnny Depp was in Australia.

 How about travel within the UK?